-At the start of the program, residents are provided with a residency training schedule, called the qualification card, that they are expected to follow for the duration of their two year training.
-The qualification card provides an overview of each clinical rotation, the rotation duration, learning objectives, reading materials, and required assignments for each rotation as well as for the program as a whole.
-Each task in the qualification card requires a sign-off by the supervising physicist in order to consider it complete.
+At the start of the program, residents are provided with the residency handbook that includes detailed rotation curriculum, that they are expected to follow for the duration of their two-year training.
+Each rotation’s curriculum provides an overview of the rotation, the rotation duration, learning objectives, reading materials, and the required assignments or competencies.
+Each competency or skill requires a sign-off by the supervising physicist in order to consider it complete.

 During the first year, the physics resident attends didactic lectures, conferences, and participates directly in the clinic through a series of structured rotations.
 The resident works closely with staff physicists and dosimetrists to observe and participate in conventional and IMRT treatment planning, image acquisition, on-board imaging, fusion, registration, dose calculations, design and fabrication of patient treatment aids, treatment machine calibrations, patient and phantom dose measurements, quality assurance procedures, brachytherapy procedures, and other physical and technical tasks performed in the clinic.
 They will also be responsible for several clinical projects and reports to help strengthen their understanding of the clinic.
 During this time, the resident should develop basic radiation oncology physics skills and also should develop an overall understanding of the radiation oncology physicist’s and dosimetrist’s role in the clinic.